-Looking for tips on how to extend range and battery efficiency on your Tesla EV?
+Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 That’s exactly what I have covered in this post.